Audio glossary

 MIDIShort for „Musical Instrument Digital Interface".
 MIDI is a digital interface for the synchronisation of electronic musical instruments or effect devices.

-Multi-room audioMultiroom systems are interconnected loudspeakers (possibly in different rooms) which can be controlled by a central unit.
+Multi-room audioMultiroom systems are linked speaker systems (possibly in different rooms) which can be controlled by a central unit.

 Neodymium magnetA magnet made from the chemical element neodymium, which is highly rare.
-Neodymium magnets are particularly well-suited for loudspeaker construction because they can generate strong magnetic fields in small volumes.
+Neodymium magnets are particularly well-suited for speak construction because they can generate strong magnetic fields from small devices.

 Noise-cancelling headphonesIn acoustics, noise cancellation is usually associated with headphones.
 Noise-cancelling headphones are designed to reduce external noise.
 They use passive and active technology.

 OhmUnit of electrical resistance.
-In loudspeaker construction, the (acoustic) impedance is indicated in ohms.
+In speaker construction, the (acoustic) impedance is indicated in ohms.

 On-ear headphonesCommon headphone design.
 The receiver is placed directly on the ear, but does not completely cover the ear.

 Optical cableUsed for the optical transmission of signals.
-The light signals are passed through a mixture of quartz and glass, known as optical fibres.
+The light signals are passed through a mixture of quartz and glass, known as optical fibers.

 Over-ear headphonesHeadphone construction.
 Like on-ear construction, however, covers the entire ear.